jedekar/GreenFlava/README.md

 # GreenFlava

-| Our team: Smirnov Nazar, Khodos Alexander, Kaniuka Mykyta
+| Our team: Smirnov Nazar, Khodos Alexander, Kanyuka Mykyta

 # What is this project